informalsystems/hermes/guide/src/query_channel.md

 # Query Channel Data

-The `query channel` commands can be used to query the information about a specific channel.
+Use the `query channel` commands to query the information about a specific channel.

 ```shell
 USAGE: